 The holster I use for my Glock 19 is an inside-the-waistband leather holster called the Clipper-DL, which is sold by Dillon Precision.
 This holster is made for many makes and models of guns and costs $65.
 I also own several Kydex outside-the-waistband holsters.
 There are several companies that make these types of holsters, such as Bravo Concealment, Tac-Tech-Cal, and LIION Defense, to name a few.

-For my pocket-carry guns, I use a Kydex pocket holster, and like the other Kydex holsters, there are several companies which make these designs, such as Aholster, F3 Holsters, and Alabama Holsters.
+For my pocket-carry guns, I use a Kydex pocket holster, and like the other Kydex holsters, there are several companies that make these designs, such as Aholster, F3 Holsters, and Alabama Holsters.

 You and I are fortunate to live in a time when there are so many holster companies making so many quality products.
 Take your time when purchasing a holster, and make sure you can return it within 30 days if it doesn’t work for you.